 Situated in the enchanting medieval village of Baume, this large, atmospheric cave complex offers incredible acoustics and will enthral the kids, while the cool temperatures make this an ideal trip for a hot day.
 In Gouffre de Poudrey, in Etalans, you can tour the caves to discover a huge hall, stalagmitic pillars and an underground lake, brought to life with an enchanting sound and light show.

-Located an hour away in Dole, and spread over three hectares, this splashtastic but unfortunately named complex offers a wealth of fun, including paddling pools for the toddlers, Olympic pool, relaxing whirlpools and, for the thrill seekers, a seven-metre high toboggan chute.
+Located an hour away in Dole, and spread over three hectares, this splashtastic complex offers paddling pools for the toddlers, Olympic pool, relaxing whirlpools and, for the thrill seekers, a seven-metre high toboggan chute.

 Tempted?
 We don’t blame you.
 Jura really is the best of France, away from the crowds.
 If you love outdoor adventures in pristine nature, you really can’t pick a better slice of France.
-Take a look at our fantastic two parcs in the Jura here.
+Take a look at our parcs in the Jura.